How to Turn Research Into a Short Video

 Start with the one takeaway the video should leave behind

-Most weak research-to-video attempts preserve too much.
 The author has several useful findings, a lot of nuance, and multiple interesting supporting details.
 Instead of choosing one central point, they try to fit all of it into the video.
+The result often feels crowded before scripting has even properly started.

-The better move is to choose one takeaway.
 That takeaway becomes the spine of the short video.
 It tells you which findings belong, which examples support the story, and which interesting details should stay in the source layer instead of entering the script.

 Once that is clear, you are no longer trying to turn all the research into a video.
 You are turning one idea, supported by research, into a sequence the viewer can follow.